hoc-ppu/large_print_formulae/README.md

 ### Usage

-Transfrom the MathML file to a LaTeX file using a command like following command:
+Transfrom the MathML file to a LaTeX file using either your favourite method, or if you installed saxon (see above) with a command like following command:

 ```bash
 saxon -s:example_mathML_from_LM_2023_HCB13_Leasehold.xml -xsl:pmml2tex.xsl -o:example.tex